-↓ We notify you of the outcome
+We notify you of the outcome

-We advise you of the outcome of your stage one application.
+We advise you whether your stage one application is progressing to stage two or not.

 Stage two application

 You are invited to complete and submit a stage two application

 If you are shortlisted at stage one, we will invite you to both submit a stage two application addressing CRC Advisory Committee feedback and to attend an interview with the CRC Advisory Committee.